-We adopted a quasi-experimental single-case A-B design with follow-up (see Barker, McCarthy, Jones, & Moran, 2011).
-The 17 participants were randomly and unknowingly assigned to either an REBT program group (N = 9) or an emotion control program group (N = 8) by drawing athlete's participant number out of a bag one by one so that the first name was allocated to the REBT group, the second to the emotion control group, the third to the REBT group, and this alternation continued until all names had been allocated.
-Random assignment of the athletes into the two groups was used to ensure that any differences between groups were not systematic at the outset.
-The single-case design employed in the present study allowed the within groups effects of the interventions to be examined for both REBT and comparison conditions (emotion control program).
-Previous research (Turner et al., 2014) has not included a comparison group and has therefore been unable to account for the effects of extraneous variables on reported data.
-The present study included a comparison group so that observed changes in the REBT group could be more confidently attributed to the intervention.
-In applied research the inclusion of a comparison group is atypical due to logistical (e.g., time vs. cost) and ethical factors.
-For example, giving a potentially helpful intervention to one group and not the other could be considered unethical (Hardy, 2012).
-To mitigate this ethical issue, the comparison group, rather than receiving nothing, received support and guidance relating to emotions that included emotion control strategies that did not draw from REBT principles.
-The REBT group received three consecutive (i.e., weekly) education workshops while the emotion control group received three emotion control education workshops that excluded REBT relevant content.
+We adopted a quasi-experimental single-case A-B design with follow-up (see Barker, 5 6 McCarthy, Jones, & Moran, 2011).
+The 17 participants were randomly and unknowingly assigned to either an REBT program group (N = 9) or a control group (N = 8) by drawing 7 athlete's participant number out of a bag one by one so that the first name was allocated to the 8 9 REBT group, the second to the control group, the third to the REBT group, and this alternation continued until all names had been allocated.
+Random assignment of the athletes 10 into the two groups was used to ensure that any differences between groups were not 11 12 systematic at the outset.
+The single-case design employed in the present study allowed the within groups effects of the interventions to be examined for both REBT and control 13 conditions.
+Previous research (Turner et al., 2013) has not included a control group and has 14 15 therefore been unable to account for the effects of extraneous variables on reported data.
+The present study included a control group so that observed changes in the REBT group could be 16 more confidently attributed to the intervention.
+In applied research the inclusion of a control 17 group is atypical due to logistical (e.g., time vs. cost) and ethical factors.
+For example, giving 18 a potentially helpful intervention to one group and not the other could be considered unethical 19 20 (Hardy, 2012).
+To mitigate this ethical issue, the control group, rather than receiving nothing, received support and guidance relating to emotions that included emotional control strategies 21 that did not draw from REBT principles.
+The REBT group received three consecutive (i.e., 22 weekly) education workshops while the control group received three general emotion 23 education workshops that excluded REBT relevant content.
+24

-Self-reported irrational beliefs data were collected at 8 time-points across a competitive season (October 2012 to May 2013); once prior to the workshops (pretest), five times immediately after the intervention had commenced (posttest), and twice in the follow-up phase (one month after posttest, and then again six weeks after that).
-For clarity, the first intervention workshop for both programs was delivered two weeks after the pretest timepoint, and the three intervention workshops were delivered once per week for three consecutive weeks in November 2012.
-Posttest data collection took place in December 2012 (n = 2), and follow-up data collection took place in mid-January (n = 1) and late-February 2013 (n = 1).
-An additional follow-up data point was collected for need for achievement only, two months after the second follow-up data point as a small window of opportunity was made available to us in April 2013 at the end of the season.
-Single-case guidelines (Barker et al., 2011) advocate repeated measurement at the pretest phase so that a stable baseline can be ascertained.
-However, due to contextual constraints only one pretest data point was collected.
-That is, as is common in applied sport settings the club wanted the intervention programs delivered as soon as possible, which hindered the collection of additional pretest data.
-However, we were able to collect extended retention data following the interventions (follow-up phase); a method recommended for single-case research but rarely utilized in sport research (Barker, Mellalieu, McCarthy, Jones, & Moran, 2013).
-The authors did not view the data and did not provide feedback to the athletes until all data had been analyzed.
+1 Self-reported irrational beliefs data were collected at 8 time-points across a competitive season (October 2012 to May 2013); once prior to the workshops (pretest), five 2 3 times immediately after the intervention had commenced (posttest), and twice in the follow-4 up phase (one month after posttest, and then again six weeks after that).
+An additional followup data point was collected for need for achievement only, two months after the second 5 6 follow-up data point as a small window of opportunity was made available to us at the end of the season.
+Single-case guidelines (Barker et al., 2011) advocate repeated measurement at the 7 pretest phase so that a stable baseline can be ascertained.
+However, due to contextual 8 9 constraints only one pretest data point was collected.
+That is, as is common in applied sport settings the club wanted the intervention programs delivered as soon as possible, which 10 hindered the collection of additional pretest data.
+However, we were able to collect extended 11 12 retention data following the interventions (follow-up phase); a method recommended for single-case research but rarely utilized in sport research (Barker, Mellalieu, McCarthy, Jones, 13 & Moran, 2013).
+The authors did not view the data and did not provide feedback to the 14 15 athletes until all data had been analyzed.
 Social validation data were collected immediately after the final workshop.
-In the follow-up phases, athletes were not briefed about the workshops they had attended in the season as we did not want to bias responses.
+In the follow-up phases, athletes were not briefed about the 16 workshops they had attended in the season as we did not want to bias responses.
+17